epics-containers/epics-containers.github.io/docs/user/how-to/useful_k8s.rst

 The dashboard gives you a nice GUI for exploring and controlling your cluster.
 It is very useful for new users to get an understanding of what Kubernetes has to offer.

+These commands should be run INSIDE the devcontainer.

 Execute this on your workstation: